jenkoian/hacktoberfest-checker/README.md

 ## 2019!

-My plan for this years edition was to use next.js but sadly I ran out of time (starting the night before October may not have been the best plan!).
+My plan for this year's edition was to use next.js but sadly I ran out of time (starting the night before October may not have been the best plan!).
-If anyone fancies learning [next.js](https://nextjs.org) along with me take a look at the [nextjs](https://github.com/jenkoian/hacktoberfest-checker/tree/nextjs) branch where I start from scratch or the [nextjs2](https://github.com/jenkoian/hacktoberfest-checker/tree/nextjs2) branch where I conver existing app to nextjs.
+If anyone fancies learning [next.js](https://nextjs.org) along with me take a look at the [nextjs](https://github.com/jenkoian/hacktoberfest-checker/tree/nextjs) branch where I start from scratch or the [nextjs2](https://github.com/jenkoian/hacktoberfest-checker/tree/nextjs2) branch where I convert the existing app to nextjs.
-In case you hadn't worked it out already, JS is not my area of expertise, but one of things I use this repo for is to keep up with JS and various libraries and things I read about and nextjs is something I like the look of.
+In case you hadn't worked it out already, JS is not my area of expertise, but one of the things I use this repo for is to keep up with JS and various libraries and things I read about and nextjs is something I like the look of.

 So whether the nextjs version sees the light of day or not, I've still made a few updates to the existing app for 2019:

-* Updated the logo and colour scheme to fit the new theme
+* Updated the logo and color scheme to fit the new theme
 * Used a hexagon for the user image
 * Updated a few underlying libraries